Part 1: Eps 1 - 50

 Curtis stays, and the two had a limited romance.
 The relationship did not

 last, and Maureen is only seen in the first 40-odd episodes.
+Maureen's father and publican of the Matlock Hotel, Noel Buchanan, also appeared in a number of early episodes and was played by Les Foxcroft.
 Natalie Raine made occasional appearances as Nell Kennedy, Sgt.
 Bert Kennedy’s

 wife, and her character became more prominent and appeared more regularly